HDFGroup/hsds/README.md

 3. Run install: `$ python setup.py install` OR install from pypi: `$ pip install hsds`
 4. Setup password file: `$ cp admin/config/passwd.default admin/config/passwd.txt`
 5. Create a directory the server will use to store data, and then set the ROOT_DIR environment variable to point to it: `$ mkdir ~/hsds_data; export ROOT_DIR="${HOME}/hsds_data"`
-6. Create the hsds test bucket: `$ mkdir $ROOT_DIR/hsdstest
+6. Create the hsds test bucket: `$ mkdir $ROOT_DIR/hsdstest`
 7. Start server: `$ ./runall.sh --no-docker`
-8. Set environment variables for the admin account: `$export
-9. In a new shell, set the environment variable HSDS_ENDPOINT to the string displayed.
+8. In a new shell, set the environment variable HSDS_ENDPOINT to the string displayed.
 E.g.: `$ export HSDS_ENDPOINT=http+unix://%2Ftmp%2Fhs%2Fsn_1.sock`
-10. Set environment variables for the admin account: `$ export ADMIN_USERNAME=admin` and `$ export ADMIN_PASSWORD=admin` (adjust for any changes made to the passwd.txt file)
+9. Set environment variables for the admin account: `$ export ADMIN_USERNAME=admin` and `$ export ADMIN_PASSWORD=admin` (adjust for any changes made to the passwd.txt file)
-11. Run the test suite: `$ python testall.py`
+10. Run the test suite: `$ python testall.py`
-12. (Optional) Post install setup (test data, home folders, cli tools, etc): [docs/post_install.md](docs/post_install.md)
+11. (Optional) Post install setup (test data, home folders, cli tools, etc): [docs/post_install.md](docs/post_install.md)
-13. (Optional) Install the h5pyd package for an h5py compatible api and tool suite: https://github.com/HDFGroup/h5pyd
+12. (Optional) Install the h5pyd package for an h5py compatible api and tool suite: https://github.com/HDFGroup/h5pyd

 To shut down the server, and the server was started with the --no-docker option, just control-C.